nicholastang11/INFO550_finaj_project/README.md

 2. Click solve to run the algorithm and see how long it takes to run

-3. Click increment many times to go through the solution step by step or click iterate to view the entire iteration.
+3. Click increment many times to go through the solution step by step **or** Click iterate to view the entire iteration.

 index.js contains search algorithms, and other backend elements that help display the visualization